-Though I was never a member of the LDS Church, I did grow up in an area of southern California that has a high LDS population.
+Though I was never a member of the Church of Jesus Christ of Latter-day Saints (AKS Mormon Church or LDS Church), I did grow up in an area of southern California that has a high Mormon population.
 Many of the friends I had in school were members of the LDS Church so it was natural that I would have close contact with them.
 I don’t recall a single negative experience growing up with my LDS friends.

-Remembering what my friend said about the Mormon Church, I decided to start doing some studying on this subject.
+Remembering what my friend in Montana had said about the Mormon Church, I decided to start doing some studying on this subject.
 I wanted to know why such a negative term would be attached to this church, especially since all of my experiences with my LDS friends were only positive.

 I purchased a book by Dr. Gordon Fraser titled Is Mormonism Christian?
-Hopefully this man’s expertise would help me to understand what exactly it was that the LDS Church taught.
+Hopefully this man’s expertise would help me to understand what exactly it was that this organization taught.
 My main purpose in getting this book was for the quotes and references he supplied.
 I am a firm believer in researching primary sources and I figured that if anyone should know and understand what the teachings of Mormonism were, it should be those leaders who have put those ideas on paper.
 Eventually, my library of LDS books and periodicals began to get larger and larger.
-In the meantime I was also talking with new LDS acquaintances I was coming in contact through my work.
+In the meantime, I was also talking with new LDS acquaintances I came in contact through my work.
 Many of the LDS churches in the area had an account with my place of employment and often when their employees would come into the store and if the situation permitted, I would ask them questions regarding their faith.